yezhiyi9670/clear-void/README.md

 With the mod, the void will no longer suddenly turn black.
 Instead, it will gardually become dark when you go through Y levels below Y=-32.

+_Actually it will, but at 64 blocks below the min build height, so you will not encounter it unless you are dying in the void._

 Reporting bugs
 -----